niuniuanran/NS3-api/README.md

+# NS3-api

-# NS3: Note-taking app based on Scratch by Serverless Stack (API)
+NS3 is short for "Note-taking app based on Scratch by Serverless Stack (API)", following the AWS naming convention 😝 NS3 is my first serverless full-stack app built on AWS.

-This is the API part for NS3, my first serverless full-stack app built on AWS.
+This is the API part for NS3.

 ## Serverless Stack
 > [Serverless Stack](https://serverless-stack.com/) is a completely free resource to help you build full-stack production ready Serverless applications.
 First, you'll learn how to build a note taking app using Serverless and React on AWS.
 Then you'll learn the best practices to run your app in production.